telekom/cluster-api-ipam-provider-infoblox/README.md

   instance:
     name: "production"              # name of the InfobloxInstance
   networkView: "datacenter-network" # Infoblox network view that will be used
-  dnsView: "some-dns-view"          # <--- NEW: DNS view for this pool (optional)
+  dnsView: "some-dns-view"          # DNS view for this pool (optional)
   subnets:                          # list of the subnets in the network view we want to get IP addresses from
     - cidr: "10.0.0.0/24"           # subnet CIDR
       gateway: "10.0.0.1"           # gateway that should ba assigned to the IP Address claim
 ```

-- If `dnsView` is not set, the pool will inherit the `defaultDnsView` from the referenced InfobloxInstance.
-- If neither is set, the provider will use the Infoblox default DNS view.

 Now, whenever `IPAddressClaim` that references `example-pool` will be created, a host record will be created in the subnet specified by the pool on the InfobloxInstance `production` to allocate an IP Address.